weeniemount/shoddy-gd-server/README.md

 - pressing the update icon crashes 1.0 (cant tell if this is with the game or server)
 - names show up as "Unknown" on uploaded levels and comments
 - i think difficulty rating is broken aswell
-- likes fom 1.0 and likes from 1.1 clash together as the system changed in 1.1
+~~- likes fom 1.0 and likes from 1.1 clash together as the system changed in 1.1~~ nvm this never even happend

 # credits
 robtop for making the funny cube game